thorwhalen/umpyre/project_ideas/sequence_generation.md

 This `wf` could be a fixed-size object like an array, or could be a source of unbounded amounts of data, like a generator, a stream object, a or a `creek.InfiniteSeq` which gives you the array-like ability to slice (i.e. `wf[i:j]`).

-The purpose of `rill` is to provide tools to get from params to this `wf`, or what ever the target sequence maybe.
+The purpose of `slink` is to provide tools to get from params to this `wf`, or what ever the target sequence maybe.
 The main means of doing so is through a chain of sequences each one being a function of the previous.
 This function could do things like...